Kruhlmann/classicdb_bot/README.md

-# legacyplayers_bot
+# Legacyplayers discord bot
-A discord bot for tracking legacyplayers
+*A discord bot for tracking legacyplayers*

-To join press this link https://discordapp.com/oauth2/authorize?client_id=511864830886543361&scope=bot&permissions=0 make sure the bot has permissions to view the channel.
+## Setup
+To invite the bot press [this link](https://discordapp.com/oauth2/authorize?client_id=511864830886543361&scope=bot&permissions=0) as the server owner.
+Invite the bot to the server(s) of your choice and if necessary promote it to allow for posting in your desired channel(s).

-To start tracking a guild type `!track <guild_id>` where `guild_id` is the id of your guild obtained from legacyplayers. (https://legacyplayers.com/Armory/Guild/?guildid=<guild_id>)
+To start tracking a guild in a channel simply type `!track <guild_id>` where `guild_id` is the id of your guild obtained from legacyplayers. (https://legacyplayers.com/Armory/Guild/?guildid=<guild_id>).

 New raids from the first page of legacyplayers will then be posted to the designated channel.
 Multible channels and guilds can be tracked.